 Heat milk, yogurt, butter, sugar and salt in pot over medium heat on stove until it reaches 120F.

-Turn mixer on low and beat in milk mixture slowly.
+Turn mixer on low and beat in milk mixture slowly, then add egg.
 Beat until dough forms, then switch from paddle to dough hook.

 Beat dough for 5 minutes until dough is elastic in texture and pulls away from sides.